 Transferring dental records: With digital radiography, dental images can be quickly sent to a dental professional for review via email.
 Digital X-rays are doing away with the time and expense required to copy and mail files to another dentist.
 This makes it easier to receive a second opinion or transfer dental records.

 Anytime there’s radiation, there will be safety issues, even with the negligible amount involved in dental digital radiography.
 So, with our digital X-rays, we’ll protect the patient with a lead apron.
 For pregnant patients, we’ll give them a lead thyroid collar to wear.

 Pregnant women can receive up to 4 radiographs per visit, but we recommend delaying radiographs until the end of the pregnancy.
 Women who are trying for a baby or those who are breastfeeding don’t need to put off X-rays.

-If you’ve got any question about our state-of-the-art dental diagnostic equipment or need a digital X-ray, please contact Grove Street Family Dentistry at (360) 659-3200 today to arrange a consultation.
+If you’ve got any question about our state-of-the-art dental diagnostic equipment or need a digital X-ray, please contact Grove Street Family Dentistry at (360) 659-3200 today to schedule an exam.